mdeweerd/zha-toolkit/README.md

 change required to report a value (before the maximum delay is expired).

 This example configures Temperature reporting on a SonOff SNZB-02 (eWeLink/TH01).
-Note that you (may) need to press the button on the thermometer just after requesting the command (it's a sleepy device and does not wake up often).
+Note that on some devices you (may) need to press the button on the thermometer just after requesting the command (it's a sleepy device and does not wake up often).
+With a temperature sensor it may be more appropriate to sure a high temperature rise to force it to report the temperature and allow ZHA to send the configuration.

 After succeeding the configuration, the minimum delay was actually 20s which is likely the measurement period itself.
 The changes were reported